 I asked Tarvin about our concerns regarding asbestos with the children present.
 His response was "it happens all the time."
 Really?
 It happens all the time?
 Is the Environmental Protection Agency comfortable with children around an area being cleared of asbestos?

 Working for a company in the past that dealt with the EPA, I know that they have guidelines regarding proper handing of asbestos.
 Having children around asbestos is not one of them.

 Clark County residents are good, hardworking folks who are proud of our schools.
 We also know what is best for our children.
 Closing high performing smaller schools is not in their best interest.

 We do understand we have to go through the local planning committee process but we are asking for a chance at a new facilities plan because this is what the overwhelming majority of the community wants.

-At issue: May 23 Herald-Leader article, "Clark schools told to comply; State tells board of education to implement facilities plan or lose some funding"
+: May 23 Herald-Leader article, "Clark schools told to comply; State tells board of education to implement facilities plan or lose some funding"